Reduce costs, environmental impact and more

 Further minimise costs and improve productivity

-Plastic totes or boxes with integrated lids and bases that do not require tape eliminates the cost of purchasing this additional inventory.
+Plastic totes or boxes with integrated lids and bases that do not require tape eliminate the cost of purchasing this additional inventory.

-It also prevents one of the main barriers to recycling (i.e. having to separate tape from corrugated boxes once they have been used).
+It also prevents one of the main barriers to recycling, e.g., the need to separate tape from corrugated boxes after use.

-Similarly, greasy or moist items would need additional papers, plastic linings or bags to prevent to corrugated material of the outer packaging being damaged.
+Similarly, greasy or moist items would require additional paper, plastic liners, or bags to prevent the corrugated outer packaging from being damaged.

 As plastics are resistant to this, they won’t necessarily require these additional items.